camunda/camunda/exporters/elasticsearch-exporter/README.md

 * `message` (`boolean`): if true, records related to messages will be exported; if false, ignored.
 * `messageSubscription` (`boolean`): if true, records related to message subscriptions will be exported; if false, ignored.
 * `processInstance` (`boolean`): if true, records related to process instances will be exported; if false, ignored.
-* `processInstanceSubscription` (`boolean`): if true, records related to process instance subscriptions will be exported; if false, ignored.
+* `processMessageSubscription` (`boolean`): if true, records related to process message subscriptions will be exported; if false, ignored.

 Here is a complete, default configuration example: